VanDusen Botanical Garden: Staff and volunteers

-An administrative staff is bolstered by approximately 900 non-gardening volunteers and six full-time unionized gardeners with seasonal interns assisting during the summer.
-The VBGA is responsible for membership, volunteering, education, the library, and development fundraising.

 VanDusen's volunteers have a 45-year history in the garden and often exhibit a proprietary connection to the trees, shrubs and annuals.
 Trained volunteer guides interpret the plant collection and the history of the garden to visitors on foot and in motorized golf carts from April through October (see web site for actual dates, the carts have a limited season).
 In addition to guiding tours, volunteers collect seeds of annuals and perennials (which they clean and package for sale in the garden shop and on the Internet).
 Other volunteers operate the information desk, staff a large and very successful plant sale each spring, write and produce self-guided tours to hand out to visitors, package manure and compost for sale to local gardeners, and work with Park Board staff to install plant identification signs in the garden.

 Features and mission

 The Garden covers 22 hectares (55 acres).
 In addition to displays of plants from all over the world, there is an extensive collection of native British Columbia (Northwest Coast) plants.
 A recently launched "re-wilding" outreach program aims to rescue and propagate native plants for reintroduction into Vancouver's regional parks.

 In addition to water features throughout the rolling landscape, special features in the garden include carved totem poles, a small Japanese garden and large stone sculptures.
 Children enjoy the maze adjacent to VanDusen's heirloom vegetable garden.

 Although the garden's mission statement upholds the ideals of a botanical garden, an early decision not to partake in scientific research channeled funds and energy into garden construction and released the staff from the responsibility of building research collections or a herbarium.
 The VBGA conducts citizen science initiatives and works with local community partners and schools interested in on-site research.